-Copyright © 1985-2017 Serena Software, Inc. All rights reserved.
+Copyright © 2018 Serena Software, Inc., a Micro Focus company.
+All Rights Reserved.
 This document, as well as the software described in it, is furnished under license and may be used or copied only in accordance with the terms of such license.
 Except as permitted by such license, no part of this publication may be reproduced, photocopied, stored in a retrieval system, or transmitted, in any form or by any means, electronic, mechanical, recording, or otherwise, without the prior written permission of Serena.
 Any reproduction of such software product user documentation, regardless of whether the documentation is reproduced in whole or in part, must be accompanied by this copyright statement in its entirety, without modification.
 This document contains proprietary and confidential information, and no reproduction or dissemination of any information contained herein is allowed without the express permission of Serena Software.

 The content of this document is furnished for informational use only, is subject to change without notice, and should not be construed as a commitment by Serena.
 Serena assumes no responsibility or liability for any errors or inaccuracies that may appear in this document.
+Third party programs included with the Dimensions product are subject to a restricted use license and can only be used in conjunction with Dimensions.